-The IB for Broncho-Vaxom is being used in this study (last updated May 2021).
+The IB for Broncho-Vaxom is being used in this study, the IB will be updated annually (and/or as required) by OM Pharma.

 12.4 Notification and recording of Adverse Events (AEs) or Reactions (ARs)

 All AE and AR's are to be documented in the child's medical notes or other source data documents and the CRF by local site staff.
 AES will be collected monthly via the monthly questionnaire.